lorin/resilience-engineering/README.md

 researchers who are no longer with us, organized alphabetically.
 It also includes people and papers from related fields, such as cognitive systems engineering and naturalistic decision-making.

+If you're not sure what to read first, check out[Resilience engineering: Where do I start?](intro.md) for which foundational papers to start with

 ## Annotations

 A [BH](https://safety177496371.wordpress.com/) link indicates Ben Hutchinson's [Safety & Performance Research Summaries](https://safety177496371.wordpress.com/) blog.